 fibonacc-spiral

-In conjunction with the Golden Ratio is the Fibonacci spiral, also identified as the golden spiral.
+In conjunction with the Golden Ratio is the Fibonacci spiral which is also identified as the golden spiral.
 The golden ratio and golden spiral are geometric ratios found in numerous structures and patterns in the universe.
-It is the perfect ratio, as exemplified by nature.
-This math symbol intends to add tranquillity and beauty to one’s life by being “one” with nature.
+It is the perfect ratio as exemplified by nature.
+This math symbol intends to add tranquility and beauty to one’s life by being “one” with nature.

 Mobius Strip

 The Mobius is another common math symbol.
 Its single facet signifies the harmonious merger of the inner self and the outer world.
-Its lone facet symbolizes unity and oneness, so the Mobius ring is now well-accepted wedding jewelry.
+Its lone facet symbolizes unity and oneness which is why the Mobius ring is now well-accepted wedding jewelry.

 mobius-strip